Copyright (c) 1998-2017,

 Over

-time, Betsy Bell became interested in Joshua
+time, Betsy Bell became interested in

-far from her.
-With the blessing of their parents, they decided to marry.
+Gardner, a young man who lived nearby.
+With the blessings of their parents, they decided to marry.

 Everyone was happy about their engagement.
 Well, almost everyone.

-told Betsy not to marry Joshua Gardner.
+ordered Betsy not to marry Joshua.

 Betsy

-and Joshua's former schoolteacher, Richard
+and Joshua's former schoolteacher,

 Powell, had been noticeably